 Table B-1.
 Check Table B-1 for a description of the property.
 If it is described in Table B-1, also check Table B-2 to find the activity in which the property is being used.
 If the activity is described in Table B-2, read the text (if any) under the title to determine if the property is specifically included in that asset class.
 If it is, use the recovery period shown in the appropriate column of Table B-2 following the description of the activity.
 If the activity is not described in Table B-2 or if the activity is described but the property either is not specifically included in or is specifically excluded from that asset class, then use the recovery period shown in the appropriate column following the description of the property in Table B-1.

 Tax-exempt use property subject to a lease.
-The recovery period for ADS cannot be less than 125 percent of the lease term for any property leased under a leasing arrangement to a tax-exempt organization, governmental unit, or foreign person or entity (other than a partnership).
+The recovery period for ADS cannot be less than 125 percent of the lease term for any property leased under a leasing arrangement to a tax-expartnership).